VelocityPowered/documentation/developers/command-api.rst

     }

 Now that we have created the command, we need to register it in order for it to work.
-You can use the `Command Manager <https://github.com/VelocityPowered/Velocity/blob/master/api/src/main/java/com/velocitypowered/api/command/CommandManager.java>`_ where we can register our commands.
+To register commands, you use the `Command Manager <https://github.com/VelocityPowered/Velocity/blob/master/api/src/main/java/com/velocitypowered/api/command/CommandManager.java>`_.
 We get the command manager by executing ``proxyServer.getCommandManager()`` with the proxy instance, or by injecting it using the ``@Inject`` annotation in our main class.
 The register method requires two parameters, the command object and